When we built our Outdoor Living Space Expansion, we designed it with the intention of incorporating a water feature. Mr. Frugalista and I

 Since publishing this post I am thrilled to have received emails from readers who shared photos of their DIY Water Walls inspired by ours.

-The inspiration for ours came from one that I saw online but unfortunately, after numerous attempts, I cannot locate a link to a website to share the love.
+The inspiration for ours came from one that I saw online but unfortunately, after numerous attempts, I could not locate a link to a website to share the love.
 Here are some of the Water Walls inspired by ours.

 Below is a video sent by a reader of his impressive version of our Water Wall...